ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/appendices/VisualObjectInstance.md

 [![DMI Logo](/img/DMI_Logo.png)](https://dminc.com/)

+_If you are interested in engaging the services of DMI, please contact me at [bkimmel@dminc.com](mailto:bkimmel@dminc.com)._

 #`VisualObjectInstance`
 ---

-When you are [enumerating your settings](/docs/advanced/SettingsEnumeration.md), you must initialize a `VisualObjectInstance` for each setting you want to show the user.
+When you are [enumerating your settings](../advanced/SettingsEnumeration.md), you must initialize a `VisualObjectInstance` for each setting you want to show the user.
 This is a breakdown of all fields available for you to specify.

 |Field|Type|Value|
 |--|--|--|